farsightsec/ifupdown-multi/README.md

 Caveats
 -------

-+ Do not specify a prefix in `multi_gateway_prefixes` that overlaps one of the subnets directly attached to the host.
++ Do not specify a prefix in `multi_gateway_preferred_prefixes` that overlaps one of the subnets directly attached to the host.

 + IPv6 is supported, but it is implemented in a slightly different way than IPv4.
 The `multi_gateway_weight` option is not supported for IPv6 gateways.